starlightrobotics/arcane-manual/hardware.md

 # What can I run on Nvidia 4090 / 24 Gb VRAM?

+Performance by HuggingFace can be found in [🤗 LLM-Perf Leaderboard 🏋️](https://huggingface.co/spaces/optimum/llm-perf-leaderboard)

 As of October 2023, 4090 can handle most 30B LLMs.

 8bit ExLlama2 Mythomax-13B with extended context and still have vram to spare, with performance being ~40 t/s.